kircherlab/ReMM/Snakemake/Readme.md

  "feature name": {
-            "url": link to the file that should be downloaded, "file" : name to give to the downloaded file, "files" : if a feature consists of many files that have to be downloaded, than you have to write the names of the files in a list; if only one file will be downloaded, write "all", "type": type of the file  before it is converted into VCF by AttibuteDB (see Section X), "method": methods for processing the files by AttibuteDB (see Section X), "description": short description of the feature
+            "url": link to the file that should be downloaded, "file" : name to give to the downloaded file, "files" : if feature data is spread across files that have to be downloaded, than you have to write the names of the files in a list; if only one file will be downloaded, write "all", "type": type of the file  before it is converted into VCF by AttibuteDB (see Section X), "method": methods for processing the files by AttibuteDB (see Section X), "description": short description of the feature